-Students admitted with an approved previous M.S. degree will need to discuss specific requirements with the Applied Physics committee chair and student's advisor. ¬†Previous M.S. degrees are approved or denied contingent upon the approval of the student's advisor and the Applied Physics Graduate Committee.
+Students admitted with an approved previous M.S. thesis degree will need to discuss specific requirements with the Applied Physics committee chair and student's advisor.
+Previous M.S. degrees are approved or denied contingent upon the approval of the student's advisor and the Applied Physics Graduate Committee (APCAC).
 Some courses may still be required as core courses cannot be waived.
 Denied previous M.S. degrees require the student to obtain a Rice Applied Physics M.S. degree before continuing on to the Ph.D. degree.

-Our online application for admission is located at https://apphgradapps.rice.edu/.
-The deadline to apply to our Ph.D. program is January 31st for Fall admission.
-The application process is opened beginning September 1st.¬†No late applications will be considered.
+Our online application for admission is located at https://gradapply.rice.edu.
+The deadline to apply to our Ph.D. program is January 15th at 11:59p.m.
+Eastern Time for Fall admission.
+The application process is opened beginning September 1st.
+No late applications will be considered.

 The application fee is $85, payable by credit card.
 Applicants with financial needs may be eligible for application fee waivers; please see the list below.